masesgroup/JCOBridge-Examples/README.md

 	}
 }
 ```
-in the \CLR\JavaClassUseExample\program.cs we have the simple .NET c# application
+in the \CLR\JavaClassUseExample\program.cs we have the simple .NET C# application

 ```c
 using MASES.JCBridge.C2JBridge;